 - Here We Go Again!: The survivors being flown towards a ravaged city at the mention of Phase Two evokes this.

 - Heroic Sacrifice: During the Griever invasion, one Griever ends up grabbing Chuck.
 As the others try to pull him back, Alby ends up attacking the Griever's tail, saving Chuck, but not himself.

-- Impaled with Extreme Prejudice: Gally is impaled in the chest with a spear by Minho after he shoots Chuck in the chest, trying to kill Thoms.
+- Impaled with Extreme Prejudice: Gally is impaled in the chest with a spear by Minho after he shoots Chuck in the chest, trying to kill Thomas.

 - Morality Pet: Chuck as the youngest boy is treated most tenderly by the boys.
-Thomas bonds with him the most and is the most distressed by his death at the hands of Gally.
+Thomas bonds with him the most and is the most distressed by his death at the hands of Gally, who was stung.

 - No Man Left Behind: Minho is trapped in the maze while trying to drag Ally to safety as it closed, with Thomas going to help them.